 The Reference & Reader's Advisory Department provides reference services on all subjects as well as in-depth reference in the sciences and humanities.
 Reference & Reader's Advisory also accepts requests for interlibrary loan materials (items not owned by the library).
 Librarians also assist with the microfiche catalog, which covers materials collected by the library before 1974, as well as the many online catalogs and electronic databases.

 The Social Sciences Department maintains a reference collection covering topics as diverse as anthroplogy, business and economics, coins, and medals, criminology, education, family studies, history, political science, social history, sociology, transportation, and women's studies.
 Among the many highlights of the department are the genealogy and local history resources.
-The department houses the Funding Information Network resources for those researching foundations, grants, and grant writing.

 The Boston Public Library holds special collections in a wide variety of subjects.
 Special collection material does not circulate and must be used under staff supervision within the Central Library.
 Titles from the Alice M. Jordan Children's Literature Collection can be requested at Book Delivery to be viewed in the Rare Books Reading Room.

 If the Boston Public Library does not own a particular book or publication, we can get it for you through our Interlibrary Loan services.